Forecasting the Future with Yesterday's Climate: Temperature Bias in AI Weather and Climate Models: Results

 \subsection{Climate Models}

 We similarly analyze ACE2 temperatures, investigating how a climate model with an SFNO architecture, like FourCastNet, but adapted for long-term climate prediction through the inclusion of CO$_2$ forcing, performs.
 We find that ACE2 is also too cold, with a global mean of -.35 K relative to ERA5, and is particularly cold over North America, Europe, and Russia (Figure \ref{fig:figure4_ace2_bias}a).
+This cold bias represents 35\% of the average root mean square error compared to ERA5 over the five ensemble members.
 As with the weather models, this connotes a temperature pattern more similar to that of 15-20 years prior, with some regions, like the Eastern U.S. lagging $\sim30$ years behind (Figure \ref{fig:figure4_ace2_bias}b).
-This again is consistant with a pull towards the mean climate of the training data, which is centered around 1975.
-However, unlike FourCastNet and Pangu, ACE2's bias is not strongly concentrated in the hottest temperatures, but actually is further from ERA5's temperatures in the cold tail of the temperature distribution (Figures \ref{fig:figure4_ace2_bias}c and \ref{fig:figure4_ace2_bias}d).
+This again is consistent with a pull towards the mean climate of the training data, which is centered around 1975.
+However, unlike FourCastNet and Pangu, ACE2's bias is not strongly concentrated in the hottest temperatures, but actually is further from ERA5's temperatures in the cold tail of the temperature distribution{, which showed a stronger cold bias for their hottest forecasts, ACE2 exhibits a larger cold bias for its coldest predictions} (Figures \ref{fig:figure4_ace2_bias}c and \ref{fig:figure4_ace2_bias}d).